Desert Rock exercises

 Desert Rock was the code name of a series of exercises conducted by the US military in conjunction with atmospheric nuclear tests.
 They were carried out at the Nevada Proving Grounds between 1951 and 1957.

 Their purpose was to train troops and gain knowledge of military maneuvers and operations on the nuclear battlefield.
 They included observer programs, tactical maneuvers, and damage effects tests.

 Camp Desert Rock (36.6256°N 116.0217°W) was established in 1951, 1.5 mi south of Camp Mercury.
 The site was used to billet troops and stage equipment.
 The camp was discontinued as an Army installation in 1964.

 Summary

 Desert Rock I, II, III

 Observer programs were conducted at shots Dog, Sugar, and Uncle.
 Tactical maneuvers were conducted after shot Dog.
 Damage effects tests were conducted at shots Dog, Sugar, and Uncle to determine the effects of a nuclear detonation on military equipment and field fortifications.

 Desert Rock IV

 Observer programs were conducted at shots Charlie, Dog, Fox, and George.
 Tactical maneuvers were conducted after shots Charlie, Dog, and George.
 Psychological tests were conducted at shots Charlie, Fox, and George to determine the troops' reactions to witnessing a nuclear detonation.

 Desert Rock V

+Observer programs were conducted at shots Annie, Badger, Encore, and Grable.
 Exercise Desert Rock V included troop orientation and training, a volunteer officer observer program, tactical troop maneuvers, operational helicopter tests, and damage effects evaluation.